Helen Woolley BSc BPhil CMLI

-Helen was a lead member of the team who undertook this research for the Office of the Deputy Prime Minister and which fed into the Urban Green Spaces Taskforce.
-She specifically led on the strand of research relating to users of the spaces and this work included a variety of focus groups with under-represented users.
+I was a lead member of the team who undertook this research for the Office of the Deputy Prime Minister and which fed into the Urban Green Spaces Taskforce.
+I specifically led on the strand of research relating to users of the spaces and this work included a variety of focus groups with under-represented users.
 The publication is available on the web site of the Department for Communities and Local Government.

 Breaking the downward spiral: current trends and future responses of children to their town centres (1994 – 1995) and Facing the future: towards a greater understanding of children and their urban environments, (1995 – 1996)

 These two consecutive projects were funded by the Economic and Social Research Council (ESRC).
 They sought to develop an understanding of the perception of and use that children aged 6-11 made of their town centres first of all using quantitative and then qualitative methods.
 As a result of this research Helen developed an interest in skateboarders and how they use urban open spaces.
 In recent years this has resulted in an understanding of how society seeks to control skateboarder’s use of civic open spaces, in city centres in the north of England.